 The ES-100 itself features a really lightweight chassis (only 33 pounds), but despite its ease of handling, it offers the excellent AHA IV-F, a graded hammer action keyboard that simulates the same feelings of a real grand piano by using an hammer component under each of the 88 keys.

-Below, take a look at some of the best selling digital pianos available on Amazon, and see how they stack up against the Kawai ES-100 in terms of specs, features and price:
+Below, take a look at some of the best selling digital pianos available online, and see how they stack up against the Kawai ES-100 in terms of specs, features and price:

 Less is More